 - Do Sounder Banks Make Calmer Waters?
 The Link Between Bank Regulations and Capital Flow Waves.
 (2020).
 AEA: Papers and Proceedings, forthcoming, May.

-- Capital Flow Waves—or Ripples?
-Extreme Capital Flow Movements in an Era of Easy Monetary and Tight Macroprudential Policy (2019) with Francis Warnock.
+- Capital Flow Waves—Or Ripples?
+Extreme Capital Flow Movements Since the Crisis (2019) with Francis Warnock.

 Click here for the underlying capital flow data (October 2019).

 Click here for the updated list of episodes (October 2019).

 Click here to access the control variables used in the analysis (October 2019).